At Ohio Valley University, we seek

 biblical text and its application in our lives.

 Assessment of whether the objectives have been met will be based on the student's performance on homework and tests assigned by the teacher and on the student's ability to do relevant research on his or her own in papers described below.
 Primary academic abilities assessed include the students' ability to read and understand the texts assigned as evidenced by homework and pop quiz grades, and the mastery of the material learned as evidenced by the major exams.
+Class participation will be measured by such activities as active listening, taking notes, asking questions, engaging in class discussion, and participating in group projects in class.
+Non-participation will be indicated by failure to attend class, significant tardies to class, sleeping in class, doing homework for another class, using electronic devices for non-class purposes, and excessive and extensive trips to the restroom, among other things that take attention away from the class.

-Your grade for the class will be based on three major exams (including a comprehensive final exam), attendance, and sixty questions from pop quizzes over the reading, collected in-class work, and collected homework.
+Your grade for the class will be based on three major exams (including a comprehensive final exam), class participation, and sixty questions from pop quizzes over the reading, collected in-class work, and collected homework.
 If more than sixty questions are given (not counting bonus questions), only the highest scores toward the sixty points will be counted.
 In addition, a map (explained below) and a two-page typed essay can be done for two points extra credit each.
 The typed essay will be graded as full (50 or more lines = 1 point) or partial (less than 50 lines = .5 points) and mere summary (.5 points) or thoughtful interaction (1 point), although essays that do not address an assigned topic can be turned back as not completed.
 Write on one of the following six topics: 1) the ethics of Jesus as seen in the Sermon on the Mount; 2) the significance of Peter's confession; 3) the parables of Jesus; 4) the destruction of Jerusalem; 5) the crucifixion and resurrection of Jesus; 6) the Great Commission.
 As an alternative to the essays, a 3-page typed book report on Dr. South's Just Jesus may be done for up to three bonus points.
 One page is defined as 27 double-spaced typewritten lines (counting the title, but not your name or page numbers; set line spacing to exactly 24 points) with 1" margins.
 Exam questions can come from the lectures or assigned readings from either those assigned in class or the New Testament.
 The final exam will cover material from the whole course.

 Class handouts and homework are found on the Internet at: "http://bterry.com/gospels/".
 Homework may be printed out, done early, and turned in up to a week before the due date if the student knows of an absence that is coming up.
 Late homework is not accepted.